qg0/arbitrage-chances/README.md

 I usually run it with these settings:
 `python3 ./start --exchanges Binance Kucoin Etherdelta Cryptopia Bittrex Bitfinex Poloniex --pairs ETH BTC LTC`

+If you want a feature, please open an issue!
+Thanks.

 if you made some money, tips and stars are appreciated and help further development.